sanger-pathogens/assorted-sub-workflows/kraken2bracken/README.md

 Usage:
     nextflow run main.nf
 Options:
     --input                            Manifest containing per-sample paths to .fastq.gz files (mandatory) --kraken2_db                       Path to Kraken2 database (mandatory)
-    --read_len                   Ideal length of reads in sample (mandatory) --kmer_len                   Length of kmers [Default: 35] (optional) --classification_level       Taxonomic rank to analyze for bracken2.
+    --read_len                         Ideal length of reads in sample (mandatory) --kmer_len                         Length of kmers [Default: 35] (optional) --bracken_classification_level     Taxonomic rank to analyze for bracken2.
 Available options are 'D','P','C','O','F','G','S' [Default: 'S'] (optional)
     --threshold                        Minimum number of reads required for a classification at the specified classification_level [Default: 10] (optional)
     --get_classified_reads             Generate .fastq.gz files containing classified and unclassified reads for each sample [Default: False] (optional)
     --kraken2_threads                  Threads to use for kraken2 [Default: 4] (optional)
-    --bracken_threads            Threads to use for bracken [Default: 4] (optional) --outdir                     Specify output directory [Default: ./results] (optional) --enable_building            allow for the building of new kmer indexes should the requested not exist. default: false --help                       Print this help message (optional)
+    --bracken_threads                  Threads to use for bracken [Default: 4] (optional) --outdir                           Specify output directory [Default: ./results] (optional) --enable_building                  allow for the building of new kmer indexes should the requested not exist. default: false
+    --help                             Print this help message (optional)
 ```

 ## Credits